Asynchronous Multi-Model Dynamic Federated Learning over Wireless Networks: Theory, Modeling, and Optimization: Abstract

 \section{Abstract}

 Federated learning (FL) has emerged as a key technique for distributed machine learning (ML).
-Most literature on FL has focused on systems with (i) ML model training for a \textit{single task/model}, (ii) a \textit{synchronous} setting for uplink/downlink transfer of model parameters, which is often unrealistic.
-To address this, we develop {\tt MA-FL}, which considers FL with \textit{m}ultiple downstream tasks to be trained over an \textit{a}synchronous model transmission architecture.
-We first characterize the convergence of ML model training under {\tt MA-FL} via introducing a family of scheduling tensors to capture the scheduling of devices.
-Our convergence analysis sheds light on the impact of resource allocation (e.g., the mini-batch size and number of gradient descent iterations), device scheduling, and individual model states (i.e., \textit{warmed} vs. \textit{cold} initialization) on the performance of ML models.
-We then formulate a non-convex mixed integer optimization problem for jointly configuring the resource allocation and device scheduling to strike an efficient trade-off between energy consumption and ML performance, which is solved via successive convex approximations.
-Through numerical simulations, we reveal the advantages of {\tt MA-FL} in terms of model performance and network resource savings.
+Most literature on FL has focused on ML model training for (i) a \textit{single task/model}, with (ii) a \textit{synchronous} scheme for updating model parameters, and (iii) a \textit{static} data distribution setting across devices, which is often not realistic in practical wireless environments.
+To address this, we develop {\tt DMA-FL} considering \textit{d}ynamic FL with \textit{m}ultiple downstream tasks/models over an \textit{a}synchronous model update architecture.
+We first characterize convergence via introducing scheduling tensors and rectangular functions to capture the impact of system parameters on learning performance.
+Our analysis sheds light on the joint impact of device training variables (e.g., number of local gradient descent steps), asynchronous scheduling decisions (i.e., when a device trains a task), and dynamic data drifts on the performance of ML training for different tasks.
+Leveraging these results, we formulate an optimization for jointly configuring resource allocation and device scheduling to strike an efficient trade-off between energy consumption and ML performance.
+Our solver for the resulting non-convex mixed integer program employs constraint relaxations and successive convex approximations with convergence guarantees.
+Through numerical experiments, we reveal that {\tt DMA-FL} substantially improves the performance-efficiency tradeoff.